Help us improve access to clinical trials – become a Community Participant

 What you'll do

-You'll be invited to participate in a one hour interview to share your insights and experiences of blood cancer.
-You will be paid for your time and don't need any experience in research to join.
+You'll be invited to participate in an interview or workshop to share your insights and experiences of blood cancer.
+It will take about 1-2 hours and you will be paid for your time.

 A Community Researcher (someone from a Black or Pakistani background with a lived experience of cancer) will conduct the interview.